The Work and the Walk

 “Whoever they are, if they’re here, they’re part of the Notre Dame family, they should be treated with dignity and respect.”

 Then the rest of it deals with benefits of diversity, defining some terminology, multicultural competency.
-So we learn how we gain skills and attributes that help us treat everyone, no matter who comes into our office, no matter who we work with, we treat everybody with dignity and respect.
+We learn how we gain skills and attributes that help us treat everyone, no matter who comes into our office, no matter who we work with, we treat everybody with dignity and respect.
 Make sure we give everybody the same level of service, whether they’re a Muslim woman in a hijab, or they’re an African American male in a hoodie, or an older person with a (walker) that’s taking a while to get up to our desk.
 Whoever it is, we treat them all with the same basic excellent service that’s expected with Notre Dame.

 We also have a workshop on microaggressions to help Notre Dame staff treat each other well, so we’re comfortable, we can do our best work and we can continue to excel as a university.
+I hired Eve Kelly, Diversity and Inclusion Program Manager.
+She helps with all the programs we initiated, in designing our path forward for staff at Notre Dame regarding D & I, looking at analytics and more campus outreach.

 What about some of the guest speakers who I know you bring in for these workshops?